gkchai/GestureRecognition/README.md

-# About
+# Gesture Recognition using TensorFLow

 Repository for building ML workflows for Gesture Recognition.
 The following workflows are supported: training, evaluation, inference  and exporting.
 The scripts follow the design of well-known ML models (`https://github.com/tensorflow/models`)  implemented using TF-slim.
 Following deep models are
  available: MLP, LSTM, CNN and CNN2D.

 ## Application